ttelang/java-algorithms/README.md

-# Java Algorithms and Data Structures
+# Java Algorithms, Data Structures and Design Patterns
-Algorithms and data structures implemented in Java with explanations and links to further readings
+Algorithms, data structures and Design Patterns implemented in Java with explanations and links to further readings

-This repository contains Java based examples of many popular algorithms and data structures.
+This repository contains Java based examples of many popular algorithms, data structures and design patterns.

-Each algorithm and data structure has its own separate README with related explanations and links for further reading (including ones to YouTube videos).
+Each algorithm, data structure and data structures has its own separate README with related explanations and links for further reading (including ones to YouTube videos).

 ## Data Structures

 A data structure is a particular way of organizing and storing data in a computer so that it can be accessed and modified efficiently.
 More precisely, a data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data.

 `B` - Beginner, `A` - Advanced